parsiya/Hugo-Octopress/README.md

   # Set to true to disable downloading of remote Google fonts
   disableGoogleFonts = false

-  # Remove or Set to false to use local fonts
+  # Remove or set to false to use local fonts
   remoteFonts = false

   # Remove or set to false to use FontAwesome CDN, otherwise the theme uses ForkAwesome local fonts.